 It might seem like just another standard link in the navigation menu, but an online store’s 'Contact Us' page is often one of the most under-optimized locations on the entire site.

-While you’ve probably put a lot of thought into making your homepage represent your brand and personality, basic pages tend to get a lot less love.
+While you’ve probably put a lot of thought into making your homepage or landing page represent your brand and personality, basic pages tend to get a lot less love.
 But by making your contact page more personable, more inviting and more unique, you’ll be giving customers who need to talk to you a better experience.

 Why have a Contact Us page?

 Trust is the most important currency ecommerce stores have.
 New visitors are more likely to purchase when they trust your brand, and existing customers are more likely to recommend you and make repeat purchases when they trust you.

 Being approachable and easy to talk to is a simple way of building trust with your website visitors.
 Just like when you meet someone at a party, it’s way easier to trust someone who seems friendly right from the start.
 Brands are no different.
 When customers are reminded that there’s a real person (or a team of people!) powering your ecommerce store, they are much more likely to trust you compared to a faceless logo.

 Trust is the most important currency ecommerce stores have.

 Contact forms also helps reassure customers that there’s someone listening to complaints and feedback.
 Making it easy for customers to contact you if something goes wrong can save a sale (and a customer) who’s had a bad experience through a missing shipment or damaged product.
 Mistakes happen, and customers want to know that you’ll be there to help when it does.

 Finally, being available to answer questions can help convert a curious website visitor to a customer.
 When a customer delays a purchase, many times it’s because they still have lingering questions or they just come to a decision on a final important detail.
 Unfortunately, that sometimes means they’ll decide to leave empty handed.
 If you’re easy to contact, customers can get the answers they need and add that item to their shopping basket right away.